-As service providers: We ensure our day-to-day operation is managed to deliver effective person-centred and whānau-centred services.
+As service providers: We ensure our day-to-day operation is managed to deliver effective person-centred and whānaucentred services.

-them.
+bed capacity.
+Caregivers interviewed reported there were adequate staff to complete the work allocated to them.
 Residents and family/whānau interviewed supported this.
 At least one staff member on duty has a current first aid certificate and there is 24/7 registered nurse (RN) coverage in the facility.

 Staffing for the facility comprises of RN cover over seven days per week.
 There are two RNs on a morning shift, supported by a senior RN and the NM Monday to Friday and on-call.
 Afternoon shifts have two RNs rostered and there is one RN on night shift; all shifts are eight-hours.
-The RNs are supported by caregivers, eight in the morning (four eight-hour shifts, two six and a half, and two six-hours); six in the afternoon (two seven and a half-hour shifts two five and a half, and two four hours); and two on night shift (eight-hour shifts).
-The service also employs two activities coordinators who work Monday-Friday (8 hours each) with Saturdays for celebrations.
-They are supported by a contracted occupational therapist (OT).
+The RNs are supported by caregivers, six in the morning (three eight-hour shifts and three six-hours); six in the afternoon (three eight-hour shifts and three six-hours); and two on night shift (eight-hour shifts).
+The service also employs a diversional therapist (DT) who covers Monday to Friday (for seven-hours), and one alternate Saturday (for four-hours).
 Domestic (cleaning and laundry) and food services are carried out by dedicated support staff seven days per week.
 Support staff include a receptionist, maintenance, and gardening staff.